Zero-Shot Coreset Selection via Iterative Subspace Sampling: Zero-Shot Coreset Selection via Iterative Subspace Sampling

-We use the unlabeled coreset selection formulation to develop a new method of ``Zero-Shot" Coreset Selection (ZCore).
-In place of label- or training-based selection, ZCore instead uses foundation models to generate a zero-shot embedding space representation of the initial dataset (\cref{sec:embed}).
-ZCore then samples the embedding space to determine which examples provide valuable coverage (\cref{sec:cover}).
+We use the unlabeled coreset selection formulation to develop a new method of \textbf{Z}ero-Shot \textbf{Core}set Selection via Iterative Subspace Sampling (ZCore).
+In place of label- or training-based selection, ZCore first uses foundation models to generate a zero-shot, high-dimensional embedding space representation of the full dataset (\cref{sec:embed}).
+ZCore then samples varying, lower-dimensional embedding subspaces to efficiently determine which examples provide valuable coverage across unique feature combinations (\cref{sec:cover}).
 Subsequently, ZCore determines which examples in proximity to those providing coverage are redundant (\cref{sec:red}).
 Finally, ZCore uses the coverage and redundancy metrics to iteratively sample and score each candidate training example to determine final coreset selections (\cref{sec:proc}).